lwaekfjlk/lwaekfjlk-s-homepage-renamed-temporarily-due-to-lab-work-/_pages/About.md

 permalink: /about/
 mathjax: "true"
 header:
-    image: "/imgs/about.jpeg"
+    image: "/imgs/about.jpg"
 ---

-I am a  CS sophomore in ZJU.
+I am a  CS sophomore in CKC Honors College,Zhejiang University.